LittleKai/VietNameseFoodRecognizator/README.md

 # VietNameseFoodRecognizator

 Mobile application for classifying and recognizing 20 Vietnamese dishes.
-Utilizing the model architecture built from EfficientNet-B0, we experiment with improving classification accuracy.
+Utilizing the model architecture built from EfficientNet-B0, I experiment with improving classification accuracy.